nuwandavek/tokyo-bench/README.md

-# godzilla-v2
+# tokyo-bench

-godzilla-v2 is a super simplified king of tokyo game (derived heavily from [godzilla](https://github.com/haraschax/godzilla/)).
+tokyo-bench is a super simplified [king of tokyo game](https://en.wikipedia.org/wiki/King_of_Tokyo) (derived heavily from [godzilla](https://github.com/haraschax/godzilla/) repo).
 The goal of this game is to create a benchmark for reasoning LLMs, and see how they fare against classic game playing techniques.

 #### Simplifications from King of Tokyo
 - There are no energy cubes